theace0296/BeatMapSynthesizer/README.md

 ### Evaluation
 Each model has been preliminarily evaluated based on the overall 'playability' of the generated maps, 'smoothness' of block placement, appropriateness of block placement and rate based on difficulty level.
 Full user testing surveys are planned, and parties interested in participating should contact me for inclusion!

-## Deployment
-In addition to this GitHub repo (which contains a lot of exploratory and development code), a standalone executable program will be available for download and use on Mac OSX and Windows systems.
-If you are comfortable setting up a Python environment with conda, you can clone this repo, install the conda environment in `environment.yml`, and run the `beatmapsynth.py` script from the command line.
-Full instructions are given in the _Installation and Use_ section.

 ---